chapter

 How Material Comes to Matter begins with the acknowledgement that the planet we inhabit has been damaged through processes that implicate us all.
 In the face of the unfolding climate catastrophe and increasing social inequalities, it has become impossible to ignore the entanglement of humans with the material world, the ecosystems we inhabit and disrupt.
 What we call “material-based research” emerges from this recognition; it’s a way of attending to matter not as inert resources, but as active participants in shaping how we live, design, and imagine futures.
 Material-based research asks how materials themselves—entangled with histories of extraction, survival, and resistance—can become agents in shaping new knowledges and futures.

-In her presentation at the lecture night in December 2024, researcher and designer Julia Ihls proposed that matter possesses its own agency, an autonomous existence with contradictions and conditions. [add page number] This perspective is particularly relevant in the field of bio-design, where the integration of living materials and organisms into design challenges conventional notions of materiality and ethics.
+In her presentation at the lecture night in December 2024, researcher and designer Julia Ihls proposed that matter possesses its own agency, an autonomous existence with contradictions and conditions. (pp) This perspective is particularly relevant in the field of bio-design, where the integration of living materials and organisms into design challenges conventional notions of materiality and ethics.

 The call to acknowledge nonhuman participation in the collective of human-organism-animal-thing-machine has enabled arts and sciences to reformulate cultural imaginations of how we relate to and affect our environment, helping to amplify concerns about human involvement in the unfolding climate injustices that envelop our time.
 While these perspectives broaden our imaginations, they also risk abstraction and detachment, skipping over urgent social justice demands by those already living with the consequences of extractivism and ecological collapse.

-Tracing the dark and storied past of phosphorus, artist Clem Edwards reveals the deeply entangled lineage of the element, from the alchemist’s basement to colonial industry, and imperial warfare to modern geopolitical violence. [add page number]
+Tracing the dark and storied past of phosphorus, artist Clem Edwards reveals the deeply entangled lineage of the element, from the alchemist’s basement to colonial industry, and imperial warfare to modern geopolitical violence. (pp)

-Clem’s careful disentanglement of phosphorus’ implicancies reminds us of the necessity to stay alert about claims that center more-than-human perspectives to create new climate imaginaries.
-That is, many such attempts risk jumping over and deprioritizing unresolved “social issue demands by racialized groups for the “greater good’” of an ecosystem.”
+Clem’s careful disentanglement of phosphorus’ implicancies2 reminds us of the necessity to stay alert about claims that center more-than-human perspectives to create new climate imaginaries.
+That is, many such attempts risk jumping over and deprioritizing unresolved “social issue demands by racialized groups for the ‘greater good’ of an ecosystem.”3

-Against this backdrop, we invite our collaborators and readers to pay greater attention to material-based research, the “simultaneous thinking and sensing of various moments of material existence,” and how they matter.
+Against this backdrop, we invite our collaborators and readers to pay greater attention to material-based research, the “simultaneous thinking and sensing of various moments of material existence,”4 and how they matter.

 This publication brings together both meanings of “workshop,” and is interested in the different methods of learning and productivity they have inherited.
 Workshops—or, in some contexts Labs—bring about particular ways of coexisting in a space, along with social codes, and forms of interaction, such as the skill of negotiating the expectations of those who enter the workshop without much experience.
 Expectations of how much time certain processes take are recalibrated when they do not align with the wider ethos, pace, and culture of the space.
 Students at art and design schools learn to attune to these conditions, to the rhythm and prevailing social-material conduct of a workshop.

-Workshop specialist Mathild de Clerc further reflects on such socio-material protocols—specifically, on how the ways we do and make, as well as the decision about which materials and equipment get to enter these spaces, have a significant impact on how we relate to each other as people—as fellow students, colleagues, and friends, and on the ways we work and exist together. [add page number]
+Workshop specialist Mathild de Clerc further reflects on such socio-material protocols—specifically, on how the ways we do and make, as well as the decision about which materials and equipment get to enter these spaces, have a significant impact on how we relate to each other as people—as fellow students, colleagues, and friends, and on the ways we work and exist together. (pp)

 The workshops at the Gerrit Rietveld Academie, specifically, carry peculiar social-material conducts, temporalities, and practices of coexistence: slowness, care, cooperation, openness to the unexpected.